odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/strategies.rst

 addition to the :guilabel:`Replenish on Order (MTO)` route.
 Also, make sure a bill of materials is configured for the product, which is accessible via the :guilabel:`Bill of Materials` smart button on the product form.

-Finally, when all configurations are complete, click :guilabel:`Save`.

 .. note::
    The |MTO| route cannot be selected alone. |MTO| **only** works if the :guilabel:`Manufacture` or